 Each AES3 audio sample, includes the Sample Address and Time occupying eight bytes (14 to 21) with a reliability indication in byte 22 and the cyclical redundancy check checksum (CRCC) in byte 23.
 With each audio sample, the Sample Address and Time are different for each sample, so bytes 14 to 21 will change, as will the checksum in byte 23.

-The following menu options are available for configuring the Analyzer - Audio Channel Status Instrument:
+The following configurable parameters are available to configure the Analyzer - Audio Channel Status Instrument:

 Table 10-1: Analyzer - Audio Channel Status Menu Options